aaronimportico6/grouprepository/README.md

 When you are prompted with the question of what is your name, type in your name and press enter.
 Then when you are prompted with the question of what is your age, type in your age in the form of a number and then hit enter.
 The screen should display the information in a complete sentence.

 To contribute: From your code in Github, submit a pull request to merge ideas and code.
 Keep additions family friendly, and do not break community guidelines.

+Miscellany
+We went with the Lisence and Code of Comnduct because they were pretty basic templates that we were able to use and that we agreed with